goatedsri/calc/README.md

 a basic calculator project to practice coding in python

-currently only supports addition and subtraction.
+currently only supports some arithmetic.

 ## installation and usage